scalacenter/scala-3-migration-guide/docs/incompatibilities/syntactic-changes.md

 }
 ```

-A straightforward and binary compatible solution is to backquote the problematic identifiers.
+A straightforward and binary compatible solution is to backquote the restricted identifiers.

 ```scala
 object `given` {